serverless/blog/posts/2017-04-26-serverless-v1.12.0.md

 ### Python 3.6 support

-AWS [recently announced](https://aws.amazon.com/de/about-aws/whats-new/2017/04/aws-lambda-supports-python-3-6/) the support for Python 3.6 and added the corresponding runtime to their Lambda compute service.
+AWS [recently announced](https://aws.amazon.com/de/about-aws/whats-new/2017/04/aws-lambda-supports-python-3-6/) support for Python 3.6 and added the corresponding runtime to their Lambda compute service.

 Serverless has you covered and ships with a new `aws-python3` template you can use to deploy your Python 3 services to AWS.